openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 ### Special Handling

 #### Change Management on Master MachineConfigPool
-In order to allow control-plane updates as a single material change, the MCO will only honor change the management configuration for the master MachineConfigPool if user generated MachineConfigs are the cause for a pending change.
+In order to allow control-plane updates as a single material change, the MCO will only honor change management configuration for the master MachineConfigPool if user generated MachineConfigs are the cause for a pending change.
 To accomplish this, at least one MachineConfig updated by the CVO will have the `machineconfiguration.openshift.io/bypass-change-management` annotation indicating that changes in the MachineConfig must be acted upon irrespective of the master MCP change management policy.

-#### Limiting Overlapping Window Search / Permissive Window Calculation
-An operator implementing change management for a worker-node related resource must honor the change management hierarchy when calculating when the next permissive window will occur (called elsewhere in the document, ETA).
-This is not straightforward to compute when both the control-plane and worker-nodes have independent MaintenanceSchedule configurations.

-We can, however, simplify the process by reducing the number of days in the future the algorithm must search for coinciding permissive windows.
-1000 days is a proposed cut-off.

-To calculate coinciding windows then, the implementation can use [rrule-go](https://github.com/teambition/rrule-go) to iteratively find permissive windows at the cluster / control-plane level.
-These can be added to an [interval-tree](https://github.com/rdleal/intervalst) .
-As dates are added, rrule calculations for the worker-nodes can be performed.
-The interval-tree should be able to efficiently determine whether there is an intersection between the permissive intervals it has stored for the control-plane and the time range tested for the worker-nodes.

-Since it is possible there is no overlap, limits must be placed on this search.
-Once dates >1000 days from the present moment are being tested, the operator can behave as if the next window will occur in 1000 days (prevents infinite search for overlap).

-This outcome does not need to be recomputed unless the operator restarts Or one of the RRULE involved is modified.

-If an overlap _is_ found, no additional intervals need to be added to the tree and it can be discarded.
-The operator can store the start & end datetimes for the overlap and count down the seconds remaining until it occurs.
-Obviously, this calculation must be repeated:
-1. If either MaintenanceSchedule configuration is updated.
-1. The operator is restarted.
-1. At the end of a permissive window, in order to determine the next permissive window.

 #### Service Delivery Option Sanitization
 It is obvious that the range of flexible options provided by change management configurations offers can create risks for inexperienced cluster lifecycle administrators.
-For example, setting a standalone cluster to use the assisted strategy and failing to trigger worker-node updates will leave unpatched CVEs on worker-nodes much longer than necessary.
+For example, setting a standalone cluster to use the restrictive strategy and failing to trigger worker-node updates will leave unpatched CVEs on worker-nodes much longer than necessary.
 It will also eventually lead to the need to resolve version skew (Upgradeable=False will be reported by the API cluster operator).